apollo

 How does the drug interact with Aztofa XR 11 mg Tablet:

-Taking Aztofa XR 11 mg Tablet with Cladribine may increase the risk of developing serious infections.
+Taking Aztofa XR 11 mg Tablet with ritonavir may increase the blood levels of Aztofa XR 11 mg Tablet.

 How to manage the interaction:

-Although taking Cladribine and Aztofa XR 11 mg Tablet together can evidently cause an interaction, it can be taken if your doctor has suggested it.
-However, if you experience fever, chills, diarrhea, sore throat, muscle pains, breathing difficulty, blood in your coughing fluid, weight loss, red or irritated skin, body sores, and discomfort or burning sensation when you urinate, consult a doctor.
-Do not stop using any medications without a doctor's advice.
+Although there is a possible interaction between Aztofa XR 11 mg Tablet and Ritonavir, but it can be taken together if prescribed by your doctor.
+However, consult your doctor if you experience fatigue, dizziness, fainting, fever, chills, loose stools, sore throat, muscle aches, shortness of breath, red or inflamed skin, body sores, and pain or burning during urination Do not stop using any medications without a doctor's advice.

 How does the drug interact with Aztofa XR 11 mg Tablet:

-Using Aztofa XR 11 mg Tablet together with adalimumab can increase the risk of serious infections
+Taking Aztofa XR 11 mg Tablet and Everolimus may increase the risk of serious infection.

 How to manage the interaction:

-Although taking Aztofa XR 11 mg Tablet and Adalimumab together can evidently cause an interaction, it can be taken if your doctor has suggested it.
-However, consult your doctor if you experience fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or inflamed skin, body sores, and pain or burning during urination.
-Do not discontinue any medications without consulting your doctor.
+Co-administration of Aztofa XR 11 mg Tablet with Everolimus can result in an interaction, but it can be taken if a doctor has advised it.
+However, consult the doctor immediately if you experience symptoms such as fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or inflamed skin, body sores, and pain or burning during urination.
+Do not stop using any medications without talking to a doctor.

 How does the drug interact with Aztofa XR 11 mg Tablet:

-Combining Infliximab with Aztofa XR 11 mg Tablet can lead to or increase the risk or severity of developing serious infections.
+Using Aztofa XR 11 mg Tablet together with cabazitaxel may increase the risk of serious infections.

 How to manage the interaction:

-Although taking Aztofa XR 11 mg Tablet and Infliximab together can cause an interaction, it can be taken if your doctor has suggested it.
-However, if you experience symptoms of fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in sputum, weight loss, red or inflamed skin, body sores, and pain or burning during urination, contact a doctor immediately.
-Do not discontinue any medications without consulting a doctor.
+Taking Cabazitaxel with Aztofa XR 11 mg Tablet together can possibly result in an interaction, but can be taken together if prescribed by a doctor.
+However, consult a doctor if you experience fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or inflamed skin, body sores, and pain or burning during urination.
+Do not discontinue any medications without consulting your doctor.

 How does the drug interact with Aztofa XR 11 mg Tablet:

-When Aztofa XR 11 mg Tablet is taken with Daunorubicin, it may increase the risk of infection.
+Taking Aztofa XR 11 mg Tablet with Nilotinib may increase the risk of infections.

 How to manage the interaction:

-Although there is a possible interaction between Aztofa XR 11 mg Tablet and Daunorubicin, you can take these medicines together if prescribed by your doctor.
+Although there is a possible interaction between Aztofa XR 11 mg Tablet and Nilotinib, you can take these medicines together if prescribed by your doctor.
 However, consult the doctor immediately if you experience symptoms such as fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or inflamed skin, body sores, and pain or burning during urination.
-Do not discontinue any medications without first consulting your doctor.
+Do not stop using any medications without a doctor's advice.

 How does the drug interact with Aztofa XR 11 mg Tablet: